shimaore/cloistered-lake/index.coffee.md

         else

-No, grab the value to yield and queue up the next Then yield the value
+No, grab the value to yield and queue up the next

           {value} = winner.result
           sources.set winner.stream, queueNext winner

+Then yield the value and the index of the stream it came from (the index in the index in the original `streams` parameter array).

           yield [value,winner.index]

 Rotate the sources (forcing Promise.all to round-robin over them)